staivanov/DataStructures/README.md

 ## Data Structures in Computer Science

 ## Description
-This a project with the most common Data Structures implemented on C# under .NET Core 6.0 Runtime.
+This is a project with the most common Data Structures implemented on C# under .NET Core 6.0 Runtime.
 For IDE was used Visual Studio Community 2022.

 ## Table of content
 | Number | Name |